Mike-n-ike/MiCM2021/README.md

 # MiCM2021

-This repo serves a way to track the progress I've made through the MiCM Summer Scholars Program.
+This repo serves as a way to track the progress I've made through the MiCM Summer Scholars Program.

 # Objective
 The code displayFrame.m accepts a user-inputed .tif file and displays the data (a select frame entered by user-input) in the matrix using the full range of colors in the colormap.